Roman Army during the Pax Romana: Tactics

 The primary goal of Roman tactics, was to break the enemy's battle line.
 Turning a flank forced the enemy's center to fight on two fronts or in restricted space, creating a situation that was difficult to recover from.
 Even for the highly trained Roman army, altering tactics during a battle was challenging.
 The only units that could be effectively redeployed were reserves or those not yet engaged.
 As a result, the general's most critical decisions involved the initial arrangement of troops.
 If a weakness in the enemy line was identified, it was exploited by concentrating stronger forces against it.
 Similarly, the Romans employed deception to mislead the enemy about their battle line, disguising troop formations or the size of their forces.
 Soldiers could be packed tightly to appear fewer in number or spread out to seem larger.
 Surprise tactics were also common; small hidden units might suddenly emerge with dust and noise, creating the illusion of reinforcements.

 Once the enemy line was broken, Roman tactics avoided surrounding the enemy completely.
 Leaving an escape route ensured that the enemy would flee rather than fight to the death.
 Retreating soldiers could then be pursued and attacked by Roman cavalry stationed on the flanks.
-In situations requiring withdrawal in the face of the enemy, Vegetius emphasized the importance of skill and deception.
+In situations requiring withdrawal in the face of the enemy, Vegetius insisted of the importance of skill and deception.
 Roman troops were told that the retreat was a trap for the enemy, and cavalry was used to screen the movement.
 Units were withdrawn in an orderly fashion, but only if they had not yet been engaged.
 During a retreat, small detachments were left behind to ambush pursuing enemies, often turning the tide of the engagement.

 Particular attention was paid to the dangers of marching.
 As every army was at its most vulnerable during a march, special precautions were required.
 Reconnaissance was essential, and a plan of the terrain through which the army would pass was recommended.
 Local guides, if employed, were to be guarded and closely monitored, as they could give misleading information out of ignorance.
 The route of the march was kept secret, and strong detachments were sent ahead to scout for potential traps or ambushes.

 The marching order was carefully structured.
 The cavalry led the way, followed by the infantry, with the baggage train placed in the center and protected by the best units of the force.
 Since attacks were more likely to come from the rear, the baggage train was guarded by flank and rear guards.
 Servants accompanying the train were trained to maintain their positions and avoid panic during an attack to prevent disorder among the troops.
 The pace of the march was coordinated to keep the army cohesive and prevent it from splitting into vulnerable sections.
 Distances were calculated to account for terrain difficulties, allowing adequate time to reach the destination and ensuring sufficient water for men and horses, especially in summer.